-- Adapt your strategy for different audiences on different platforms.
+Adapt your strategy for different audiences on different social media platforms.

 9. Diversify and represent

-Diversity shouldn’t just be a box your brand checks during Pride month, International Women’s Day, or when #DisabledPeopleAreHot or #BlackLivesMatter is trending.
-If you support LGBTQ rights, gender equality, disability rights, and anti-racism, show that you do in your marketing too.
+Diversity shouldn’t just be a box your brand checks during Pride month, Black History Month, or on International Women’s Day.
+If you support LGBTQ rights, gender equality, disability rights, and anti-racism, show that commitment throughout the year.

 Open your platform up to takeovers.
 Amplify unique voices.
 Build meaningful relationships with a broader group of influencers and creators.
 You’ll likely grow your audience and customer base as a result.

-- Stereotype.
+Stereotype.
 Don’t cast people in roles that perpetuate negative or biased stereotypes.
-As Google’s chief marketing officer Lorraine Twohill writes: “Stereotypes are the fastest way to show users you don’t understand them.”

 10. Keep doing the work